 - A consultation with one of our surgeons is $300.00

 What is the difference between Sliding Genioplasty Surgery and Chin Augmentation

 The main differences between Sliding Genioplasty Surgery and Chin Augmentation Surgery are the source of the augmentation material and the permanence of the results.
 Sliding Genioplasty utilises the patient’s natural bone, providing permanent results, while chin augmentation involves the use of implants, which offer a less invasive option with results that may need maintenance or revision in the future.

 When will the results of the procedure be visible?

-You will be able to notice changes in your chin position immediately after the surgery, unfortunately, swelling present after the surgery can mask these changes.
-As the swelling subsides over the first week’s post-surgery the results will become more apparent, however, it may take between 3 months up to a year for your face to ‘settle’ into its new norm.
+You will be able to notice changes in your chin position immediately after the surgery, although swelling present after the surgery can mask these changes.
+As the swelling subsides over the first week’s post-surgery the results will become more apparent, however, it may take between three months to a year for your face to ‘settle’.

 - Osseous Genioplasty for Chin Deformity – Procedure Overview, Cost, Recovery, Before & After | AEDIT

 - Chin Surgery – Melbourne by Dr. Patrick Briggs